 The Company is currently actively considering several projects that have been extensively researched by its President.
-Mr. Tidwell is considering all options available to pursue one or more of these projects, although no assurances can be given as to the likelihood of his success.
+Several trips, including one to Indonesia, are being scheduled.
+Mr. Tidwell is considering all options available to pursue one or more of these projects including meetings and trips to selected locations, although no assurances can be given as to the likelihood of his success.

-Innocap, Inc. has no financial resources and has not established a source of equity or debt financing and a deficit accumulated during the development stage of \$214,600 at July 31, 2011.
-Our independent registered auditors included an explanatory paragraph in their opinion on Innocap's financial statements as of January 31, 2011 that states that this lack of resources causes substantial doubt about our ability to continue as a going concern.
+Innocap, Inc. has no financial resources and has not established a source of equity or debt financing and a deficit accumulated during the development stage of \$233,100 at October 31, 2011.
+Our independent registered auditors included an explanatory paragraph in their opinion on Innocap's financial statements as of January 31, 2011, that states that this lack of resources causes substantial doubt about our ability to continue as a going concern.
 No assurances can be given that we will generate sufficient revenue or obtain any financing that may be necessary in order to continue as a going concern.